 Step Role Description Opportunity for Public Input 1 School Districts, Publicly Funded Agencies, Cities, Counties, Tribes, Transit Districts, and other Road Authorities.
 Application process: Eligible entities submit ODOT prescribed application materials before the prescribed deadlines.
 N/A 2 ODOT staff Initial priority criteria score: ODOT staff provides eligibility review and if program is oversubscribed scores the applications using technical and priority criteria.
 Staff scoring of projects will include application review.
+N/A

+12 This criteria was determined by the legislature when creating the "Keep Oregon Moving Act."

-N/A 3 Safe Routes to School Advisory Committee (SRAC) Committee workshop to rank applicants: SRAC reviews all applicants and staff scoring to determine which applicants to recommend for SRAC meetings have an opportunity for
+3 Safe Routes to School Advisory Committee (SRAC) Committee workshop to rank applicants: SRAC reviews all applicants and staff scoring to determine which applicants to recommend for services, taking into account the program Targets.
+SRAC meetings have an opportunity for public comment.
+4 Safe Routes to School Construction Program Manager Notification: Program Manager notifies applicants of award and works with entities to sign the Memorandum of Understanding.
+N/A 5 Program Recipient Commitment: Within a limited time 13 of notification, Program Recipient must provide Letters of Commitment from each school listed in the application and applicable Road Authorities.
+If this step is not completed, ODOT may withdraw, and the Safe Routes to School advisory committee may award the service to another applicant.
+N/A

-$^{^{10}}$ This criteria was determined by the legislature when creating the "Keep Oregon Moving Act."

-services, taking into account the program public

-Targets. comment.

-,

-4 Safe Routes to School Notification: Program Manager notifies N/A

-Infrastructure Program Manager applicants of award and works with entities to

-sign the Memorandum of Understanding.

-5 Program Recipient Commitment: Within a limited time 11 of N/A

-notification, Program Recipient must provide

-Letters of Commitment from each school

-listed in the application and applicable Road

-Authorities.
-If this step is not completed,

-ODOT may withdraw, and the Safe Routes to

-School advisory committee may award the

-service to another applicant.